Two out of three Africans currently have no access to electricity.

 Gridworks doesn’t generate power and the utilities that we invest in can’t typically pick and choose the generation sources that they distribute.
 For each investment however, we consider whether it is supporting that country in its low-carbon growth pathway and is aligned with the Paris climate agreement.
 Non-renewable baseload is currently an important part of the energy mix for some countries and is Paris-aligned where alternatives are not available.

 Gridworks is owned and funded by CDC Group, the UK’s development finance institution.
-CDC is owned by the UK government’s Department for International Development.
+CDC is owned by the UK government’s Foreign, Commonwealth & Development Office (FCDO).
 The capital that CDC receives from Government is counted as Overseas Development Assistance (ODA).
 However, unlike much traditional grant aid, CDC and Gridworks’ investments aim to make a return.

 Gridworks has zero tolerance for corruption.
 We’re subject to the UK Bribery Act and funded by the UK government.
 When we make investments, we carry out extensive business integrity due diligence, identify key risks and bring in action plans to improve governance.
 Our contracts with governments and other entities will include robust anti-bribery and anti-money laundering clauses.